pietrocaselani/Ahgora/Readme.md

 Ahgora is:

 * a wrapper arround the unofficial Ahgora's API
-* a iOS app to interact with Ahgora.
+* a iOS/macOS app to interact with Ahgora.

 ## Instructions